hippoghost/Global_homicides/README.md

-# Global_homicides
-SQL analysis of global homicide trends
+# Global_homicides SQL analysis

-In this project, we'll work with data from Undata and more particularly with Intentional Homicide Victims by counts and rates per 100,000 population.
+## PROJECT OVERVIEW

+In this project, we will conduct a comprehensive data analysis of a homicide dataset from UNDATA using SQL.
+We chose this dataset for a number of reasons:

+* The dataset is rich in insights
+* The analysis has the potential to improve public safety
+* The dataset is of public interest

+We will use SQL to manipulate, query, and aggregate data, thus identifying trends and patterns, while DB Browser will facilitate data exploration.

+## DATA
 The original file was an xls file that was converted and cleaned with the use of Python in two different csv files.
 The final csv that we used for our analysis was loaded in DB Browser for SQLITE.

-In this project, we'll use SQL in Jupyter Notebook to explore and analyze data from this database.

-Dataset "intentional homicides count":
+### Dataset "intentional homicides count":

 It is composed of 270 rows and 24 columns.